 - When RSI holds above the RSI 5 days Moving Average for two days?

 - When MACD turns negative?

 - When you see a negative divergence in Money Flow?

-Using back-testing software you can start to implement your rules and see if they actually work historically.
+Using backtesting software, you can implement your rules and see if they actually work historically.
 This is a fascinating and immersing topic.
-One excellent back-testing software I use is called stock finder.

-If the systems produces the targets you expect, move to step 9.
+If the system produces the targets you expect, move to step 9.

 Step 10 – Go or No Go

 If successful – Implement the system – If unsuccessful – tweak the system and start again from step 5.